 git config --global http.proxy http://127.0.0.1:3128

 Px is a modern alternative to CNTLM that leverages Windows SSPI for automatic authentication.
-It doesn't require storing your password.
+It is the best choice on a domain-joined Windows machine because it uses your existing logon session via SSPI - no password or hash is stored anywhere.

 Install Px: